 Christmas Week is here, and New Year's Eve is on the horizon!

-Even in the midst of holiday cheer, it's time to look ahead to a clean and organized New Year.
+Even in the midst of holiday cheer, it's time to look ahead to a clean and organized New Year--past the clutter of Christmas Past!

-Ready to swing into the coming year from a clutter-free and organized home?
+Ready to swing into the coming year from a clutter-free home?

 Try this simple idea to pack a powerful clutter-cutting punch as you put away new holiday gifts: for each gift received, toss two counterparts.